-CUHK has a long history of taking initiatives to build bridges between China and the West.
-Founded in 1963 with the mission 'to combine tradition with modernity; to bring together China and the West', the University is consistently ranked among Asia's best institutions by international surveys of research output in economics and finance, which is identified as one of its five focused areas of research.
-The University is experienced and well-positioned to play an active role in contributing to a new phase of development in the Chinese financial system.
+Through research, IGEF contributes conceptual and policy ideas to the opening up of China's post-financial-crisis financial system.
+CUHK has a long history of taking initiatives to build bridges between China and the West following its mission 'to combine tradition with modernity; to bring together China and the West'.
+The University is consistently ranked among Asia's best institutions by international surveys of research output in economics and finance.
+IGEF is experienced and well-positioned to play an active role in contributing to a new phase of development in the Chinese financial system.